Quasi-steady evaporation of deformable liquid fuel droplets: Conclusions

-This effect of shape change is quantified in terms of surface averaged values of total evaporation rate ($\dot{m}$), evaporation flux rate ($\dot{m''}$) and droplet surface area ($A$).
-At $Re=120$ and $We=12$, $20 \%$ of enhancement in evaporation rate as compared to $We=1$ is observed.
-This enhancement is coming from increase in surface area due to deformation.
-Moreover, the presence of higher local evaporation flux in the downstream of the droplet contradicts previous theory of lower curvature, lower local evaporation flux given in \cite{tonini2013}, \cite{TONINI2016}, \cite{palmore_JHT_2022}.
-This emphasizes the importance of boundary layer development in evaporation for higher Reynolds number flow.
-The vortex ring formation and the gas motion in the rear region of droplet is seen to be helping in increasing the local evaporation flux for cases with $We>1$.
-This leads to a more complex relationship between Weber Number, Reynolds Number, and evaporation phenomena than had been previously predicted.
+After the flow separation, the formation of wake and its interaction with fuel vapor is observed at the downstream.
+Due to this interaction, the evaporation flux on the rear (i.e. leeward) side of the droplet is enhanced where the flow is separated.
+This effect largely cancels out the diminished evaporation flux on the front of the droplets, and results in similar values for surface averaged evaporation flux.
+This emphasizes the importance of boundary layer development in evaporation for higher Reynolds number flow and suggests a more complex relationship between Weber Number, Reynolds Number, and evaporation phenomena than had been previously predicted.